 - · Your blood relative:

 - An heir to your estate;

-- An employee of a hospital or nursing home where you are receiving care (an employee may sign as a notary public, but not as a witness);
+- An employee of a hospital or nursing home where you are receiving care (an employee may sign as a notary public but not as a witness);

 - · Your doctor; or

-- Any person who must pay for your healthcare.
+- · Any person financially responsible for you.

-For assistance with completing a living will directive, you may request an appointment with a Baptist Health certified facilitator by calling the Advance Care Planning hotline at 859.639.7800.
+For assistance with completing a living will directive, you may request an appointment with a Baptist Health certified facilitator by calling the Advance Care Planning helpine at 833-307-2081 To obtain legal advice regarding the completion of these forms, you should consult with an attorney.